yashilvora19/LabReport1/index.md

 ![Image](Trying Commands 1.png)

-**Description**: I created a directory  “”cse15L” and went into that directory.
-I then used pwd to print my working directory, went back to the original directory and used ls to list out the directories over there.
+**Description**: I created a directory  “cse15L” and went into that directory.
+I then used ```pwd``` to print my working directory, went back to the original directory and used ```ls``` to list out the directories over there.
 This showed me the directory I created that was “cse15L”

-Commands such as _cd_, _ls_, _mkdir_, and _pwd_ among others are extremely common.
+Commands such as ```cd```, ```ls```, ```mkdir```, and ```pwd``` among others are extremely common.
 You should remember what each of them do since you will be using them very often.
 I often make use of websites such as [this](https://maker.pro/linux/tutorial/basic-linux-commands-for-beginners) or [this](https://www.digitalocean.com/community/tutorials/linux-commands) where a list of commands for beginners are listed.
 This helps me get started off with using the workspace.
 A simple Google search such as _"linux commands cheat sheet"_ will give you a lot of useful websites!
 Explore the different commands and play around with them.

 ## Conclusion